kentseamons/byu-cs324-f2024/01a-hw-private-repo-mirror/README.md

 # Preparation

+### SSH Into CS Lab Machines
 Log on to your primary development system, either directly or remotely via SSH.
 For this class, you will need to use a Linux machine.
 Specifically, the CS lab machines.
 For information on accessing the CS lab machines remotely, see the [remote access](../REMOTE_ACCESS.md) instruction file.

-Although using the CS lab machines may not be required for every assignment, it is still strongly recommended that you use the CS lab machines since all your submitted assignments will be ran and graded on the lab machines.
+Although using the CS lab machines may not be required for every assignment, it is still strongly recommended that you use the CS lab machines since all assignments are designed to be ran, tested, and graded on the lab machines.
+You are always allowed to clone your own private repository onto any machine you'd like, as you can see in the [Create Additional Clones](#create-additional-clones-of-your-private-repository-optional) section.

+### VSCode (Optional)
+At some point either during homework #1 or within the first couple weeks of class, we recommend that you install VSCode and use the ssh extension to conveniently and remotely use the VSCode editor on the CS lab machines.
+You can see the setup instructions for this in the [vscode-setup README](../contrib/vscode-setup/README.md).
+Although VSCode isn't required to complete this class, using its ssh features, particularly for the labs, will likely make your life much easier.

 # Register an SSH Key for Use with GitHub